chmiiller/hueTV/README.md

 - Menu:
   - Use new icons
   - Keep menu item selected
-  - Navigate "on focus" instead of "on enter"
   - Back button should call exit dialog
 - About:
   - Motivation